odoo/documentation/accounting/receivables/customer_payments/check.rst

 ============================================
-How to register customer payments by checks
+How to register customer payments by checks?
 ============================================

 There are two ways to handle payments received by checks.
 Odoo support